 Traditional two-part epoxy is more than just a tough glue.
-For furniture makers, epoxy holds a number of uses beyond its adhesive qualities.
-From inlaying simple stringing effects and even signatures, to it’s use as a hardening agent for “punky” woods, epoxy is very versatile.
+In woodworking epoxy holds a number of uses beyond its adhesive qualities.
+From inlaying simple stringing effects to it’s use as a hardening agent for “punky” woods, epoxy is very versatile.